Advanced20 min readWater & Wastewater

 Schneider Electric Communications Example for Pump Control

 Complete working example demonstrating Communications implementation for Pump Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Pump Control Control